Introduction

 - Liver and kidney damage

-Wild carrot: use in naturopathy
+Wild carrot: use in natural medicine

 Conclusion